Getting Around Bulgaria

 Speed limits are 120-140kph (75-87mph) on motorways, 90kph (56mph) outside built-up areas and 50kph (31mph) in built-up areas.

 All driving licences from EU countries are valid for Bulgaria.
-If travelling from outside the EU, an International Driving Permit is recommended.
+If travelling from outside the EU, an International Driving Permit is recommended, as well as a passport.
 A Green Card is useful, but not compulsory for EU travellers.

 Bus, tramway and trolleybus services operate in Sofia, along with a small metro system.
 You can buy tickets from kiosks at major bus stops and newsagents; you must validate these upon boarding.